 What is Relative Strength Index?

-Relative Strength Index is a versatile technical analysis tool for;
+Relative Strength Index is a versatile technical analysis tool for:

 - Generating buy and sell signals

-- Signaling overbought and oversold conditions
+- Signalling overbought and oversold conditions

 - Confirming price movements

-- Signaling potential price reversals through divergences
+- Signalling potential price reversals through divergences

-Relative Strength Index has stood the test of time as a reliable indicator for identifying trends, price reversals as well as overbought and oversold market conditions.
+Relative Strength Index has stood the test of time as a reliable indicator for identifying trends and price reversals as well as overbought and oversold market conditions.
 While oversold and overbought conditions are usually ripe for reversals, traders should also be aware that the same could signal a sign of strength.

-Similarly, as bearish and bullish divergence produce sell and buy signals, technical analysts should always be careful in strong trends.
+Similarly, as bearish and bullish divergence produces sell and buy signals, technical analysts should always be careful in strong trends.
 RSI should always be used in conjunction with other indicators as a way of making an accurate decision for opening and exiting trades.